tabrezshaikh13/tabrezshaikh13/README.md

  ⭕ **Software Developer**<br>
  *Techbulls SoftTech Pvt Ltd - Pune, India*<br>
  *May 2022 - Present*<br>
-Working as a Software Developer, I provide services to a London-based AI-powered payments gateway company on the Sanctions track which helps in screening Trade-based Money Laundering (TBML) and Fraud Detections helping the banks adhere to Financial Crime Compliances during Cross-Border Transactions.
+Currently working as a Software Developer in Banking Domain at a startup from Pune where I provide services to a London-based AI-powered payments gateway company on a Sanctions product which helps in screening Trade-based Money Laundering (TBML) and Fraud Detections helping the banks adhere to Financial Crime Compliances during Cross-Border Transactions.

 <hr>